Camp Info - FAQ

-No there isn’t, but there would USUALLY be no problem taking your child out at the requested times (see Q.4 above) as long as they are signed out at reception but the same price applies BUT DURING THE PANDEMIC ONLY EMERGENCY COLLECTIONS ONLY ARE ALLOWED.
-We tried a short day camp and found that all attending it extended to the full day, the campers are normally well able for it, although they will be tired each evening and a good night’s sleep is very important.
+No there isn’t, but there would USUALLY be no problem taking your child out at the requested times (see Q.4 above) as long as they are signed out at reception but the same price applies.
+We tried a short day camp some years back and found that all attending it extended to the full day, the campers are normally well able for it, although they will be tired each evening and a good night’s sleep is very important.

 Where possible, other evening events/family occasions/matches, should not be scheduled for the camp evenings, they will need that time to rest and be ready for the next day of excitement again.
-THEY MUST ALSO RESTRICT THEIR CONTACTS OUTSIDE OF CAMP TO ENSURE THAT THEY CAMP OPERATION IS NOT COMPROMISED IN ANY WAY DUE TO THE PANDEMIC.
+The weekend before camp should be activity free so that they are well rested before commencing the week with us.

 15/ Will you ring me if my child gets injured?

 The camp is a multi-activity camp and the nature of this means that, unfortunately, sometimes injuries arise.
 Our onsite nurse will attend to such injuries and, where necessary, she will make contact with you to explain the incident and her recommended course of action, if required.